How Can I Get the Most Out of My Tax Return?July 6, 2020

 Student Loan Interest Deduction

-Each year you pay back your student loans, you may be eligible to deduct up to $2,500 in interest costs off your taxable income.
+Each year you pay back your student loans, you may be eligible to deduct student loan interest, up to $2,500, off your taxable income.
 Here are the important things to know about the deduction:

 - The deduction is only for the interest portion of your loan payment.
 Your monthly loan payment consists of paying back the principal of the loan and interest, so you will not be able to deduct your entire loan payment.